skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## Mar Tesaro

-Mar Tesoro is the setting of our current campaign.
-It is a large island (It would take a little better than a week to walk from the north shore to the south) that is inhabited by two seperate groups:
+Mar Tesaro is the setting of our current campaign.
+It is a large island (It would take a little better than a week to walk from the north shore to the south) that is inhabited by two separate groups:
 The Northerners (also called "Lormanites"), and the Alidians.

 ![](images/map_mar_tesaro.gif)